ksu-cs-textbooks/cc210/content/y-weekly-updates/09_week/_index.md

     - Use my Calendly to schedule a virtual meeting
 - CC Help Sessions Wednesday 3:30-4:45 in Calvin 306
 - Use the CC210 help email for course help
+- The last day to drop is Friday October 28th